 Business meetings are supposedly strict, short, and structured.
 Most of the cases participants are there not because they chose to do so, but was advised to attend or had to.
 They are normally less engaged or eager to take part in activities, that would be typical for a workshop, feeling like they are wasting their precious time on “games”.

 If at this point you are asking how could you achieve an effective meeting with high engagement, measurable outcomes and a bit of fun, here is your answer: with gamestorming methods.
 Gamestorming refers to a set of practices and exercises to facilitate meetings in the business world.
 The name itself comes from games and brainstorming.
 These innovative activities aim to make meetings a great experience for participants, while still delivering on effectiveness, short timeframe and action.

 Moreover the activities are aiming to ease and support processes and solve problems that could be more frequent in a business environment such as large group decision-making or defining the next steps of a project.
 The set of gamestorming activities vary from problem-solving, to idea generation, project planning, decision-making and teambuilding.

 For instance Help me Understand could be a great exercise to solve misunderstandings or unanswered question regarding an organization change or a project.
 It brings management and employees to the same table and allowing them to have a discussion in a structured way.

-Help Me Understand #gamestorming #problem solving #explore and understand
+Help Me Understand #gamestorming #problem solving #issue analysis

 Help Me Understand is based on the underlying (and accurate) assumption is that employees come to meetings with widely different questions around a topic or a change.
 It also allows the players to discover overlaps with other players’ questions and to notice the frequency with which those questions occur—something they may not have known prior to the meeting.